 Great for thoughtful insights on a wide range of leadership topics— from navigating culture change to embracing Millennial thinking.

 Dan McCarthy is an award-winning leadership coach, speaker, and writer.
 In his blog, he reflects on leadership development challenges he has personally faced.
-He also shares wisdom he has learned from his decades as a leadership expert at major organizations, including Paychex and Eastman Kodak.
+Therefore, he shares the wisdom he has learned from his decades as a leadership expert at major organizations, including Paychex and Eastman Kodak.

 Check this out: Great Leaders Focus on the Why and the What—Not the How